Homemade bread without a mixer.

 Schmutz.
 That’s Pennsylvania Dutch for “grease”.
 So that’s what we do.
 Schmutz the tops of your bread and watch it glisten!
 You can use butter, margarine, Crisco, or vegetable oil.

-The recipe.
 You can follow this method using any recipe, but I’m happy to share the recipe I used for this one.
 I actually just doubled the easy dinner roll recipe.
 Here’s the doubled recipe.

 - 3 cups water